 Unless you’re selling exceptional items on a very regular basis (spending weekends selling at flea markets + weekdays selling online), you won’t be able to rely solely on garage sales to make a second income.
 On average, non-professional flea market sellers earn between $80 and $180 a day.
 But this requires some flexibility, haggling technique, and… good weather: rainy days are usually terrible for business unless the garage sale takes place in a covered area.

 Anyway, remember that adding a few extra bucks to your regular paycheck is only a small share of the fun of selling at flea markets.
 Flea markets are a good side hustle but, first and foremost, they are a lot of fun!
 What we personally love about selling stuff at flea markets is that they are an easy way to get rid of all the stuff that clutters our home.
-But selling at flea markets is also a good opportunity to have a look at what other merchants sell (and buy from them!), reward our self with junk food and just have a great time with the rest of the community!
+But selling at flea markets is also a good opportunity to have a look at what other merchants sell (and buy from them!), reward ourselves with junk food and just have a great time with the rest of the community!

 If you like garage sales and flea market sales so much that you can actually picture yourself doing this full time, you might also want to consider selling your antique or vintage treasures online.
 You should know that one step at a time, you will eventually gain enough expertise to turn this passion into a full-time job.
 It is all a matter of willpower and resilience!
-That’s actually how most antiques dealers and flea market merchants, started!
+That’s actually how most antique dealers and flea market merchants, started!
 So, why not you?